composed-ch/clojure-phrasebook/content/10-sequences.md

 ### Parse Numbers

-Given a collection of numbers and strings, the latter of which could represent a number, write a function `as-nums` taht returns a sequence of numbers.
+Given a collection of numbers and strings, the latter of which could represent a number, write a function `as-nums` that returns a sequence of numbers.
 If a string cannot be parsed as a number, return 0 in its place.